 - A project financing gap must exist.
 ERG is an incentive for real estate development projects that have a financing gap, defined as having insufficient revenues to support the project debt service under a standard financing scenario.
 It can also apply to projects that have a below market development margin or rate of return.
 The grant is not meant to be a substitute for conventional debt and equity financing, and applicants should generally have their primary debt financing in place before applying.
 In order for a project to be approved, it needs to undergo a rigorous analysis of the sources and uses of funds, construction costs and projected revenues.
 All of these metrics are compared to industry standard measures.

 - All projects must meet Green Building Requirements.
-For details on the background to these program requirements, please click here.
-For the Green Building Manual for this program, please visit http://greenmanual.rutgers.edu/.
+For guidance on these program requirements, please click here.
 For questions regarding these requirements, please contact your EDA Business Development Officer.

 - Any construction contracts associated with the project must use prevailing wage labor rates and meet affirmative action requirements.